 After all, only diamonds last forever right?

-So how painful are dental fillings?
+The Verdict - So how painful are dental fillings?

 Great time to recap everything that you've learned!
 The answer is, tooth fillings are not suppose to be painful at all assuming that you were properly anesthetized and thoroughly numb.
 If you are having a toothache during the procedure then you most likely just need more numbing.